josera21/ProjectLab2/README.md

 ## Frameworks and tools

-+ Is builded in JAVA with MVC using frameworks like Hibernate 5 (for the models), ZK 8.5 (for the views) and Spring 4 (for the Controller).
++ Is builded in JAVA with MVC using frameworks like [Hibernate 5](http://hibernate.org/) (for the models), [ZK 8.5](https://www.zkoss.org/) (for the views) and [Spring 4](https://spring.io/) (for the Controller).

 + Is configured by default to work with MySQL database, but you can use PostgreSQL is you wish, just change the config in the JDCB.properties file.

++ Has a maven Project Structure for manage the dependencies

 ## For Run
 1. **You need start a server like Apache Tomcat which you can easy install and run with an IDE like [Netbeans](https://www.netbeans.org/) or [Eclipse](https://www.eclipse.org/)**